 The key rule in real estate is obviously “location, location, location.”
 We have all heard that before.
 If becoming a landlord is in your future, you’ll want to follow the key rule to owning an investment property: “tenant, tenant, tenant.”

-Clark always talks about Landlord.com being a great resource for landlords and he’s right.
+Money expert Clark Howard always talks about Landlord.com being a great resource for landlords and he’s right.
 I want to share a few other things I’ve learned along the way too.

-Follow the Fair Housing Rules.
-Read up to make sure you aren’t making tenant decisions based on race, gender, sex, religion, disability, or family status.
+Read the Fair Housing Rules to make sure you aren’t making tenant decisions based on race, gender, sex, religion, disability, or family status.

-Perform a background check.
-My favorite service is Transunion’s Smart Move.
+My favorite service is TransUnion’s Smart Move.
 It is the easiest service for both the landlord (you) and the tenant.
-With this service you won’t have that annoying paperwork problem – and you won’t be handling your prospective tenant’s social security number.
+With this service, you won’t have that annoying paperwork problem and you won’t be handling your prospective tenant’s Social Security number.
 You create an account and send them the link.
 They pay a fee and fill out the proper information.
-Then Transunion tells you whether or not they are likely to be a good tenant.
+Then TransUnion tells you whether or not they are likely to be a good tenant.
 Simple as that.